cevaho/cogip-php-sql/readme.md

 ## Project

-For this project, we have created an accounting application for COGIP using PHP, DQL and architecture MVC.
+For this project, we have created an accounting application for the fictive company *COGIP* using PHP, SQL and MVC architecture.

 ### Link to the complete instructions
 https://github.com/becodeorg/BXL-Johnson-3.9/tree/master/Projets/COGIPapp

 ### Distribution of tasks